-The other day I met this really friendly guy, JJ, in the park.
+The other day I met this really friendly guy, JJ, in the Washington square park.
 He overheard me talking to this couple next to me.
-He is going to Amsterdam in a few weeks.
+He tells me he is going to Amsterdam in a few weeks.
 He shows me the apartment he is going to rent.
 Darn, they really under charged my guests in my apartment.

 When I cross the park a few days later I see JJ with a couple of guys jamming.The crowd is getting bigger and bigger.
 Lots of people are familiar with the lyrics and join in.
 The guys sure know how to entertain.
 What strikes me, they play just for fun, instead of making money.
 It’s almost midnight when they stop.
 JJ invites me for a drink at the Reggio’s café, a bar Bob Dylan use to hang out.